facelessuser/Rummage/docs/src/markdown/usage.md

 ### File Patterns

-If you don't select the `Regex` check box to the right of `Exclude folders` or `Files which match`, those patterns will be simple wildcard patterns instead of regular expressions.
+When the `Regex` check box is selected to the right of `Exclude folders` or `Files which match`, the currently configured regular expression engine will be used, and the patterns will be configured for case insensitive matching.
+If you don't select the `Regex`, those patterns will be a simple wildcard pattern instead of a regular expression pattern, and the wildcard matches will also be case insensitive.
 The wildcard syntax mimics Python's [fnmatch module][fnmatch], but with two additions.

 Pattern  | Meaning
 -------- | -------